radiantlogic-v8/documentation-new/documentation/configuration/security/external-token-validators.md

 1. In the Main Control Panel, navigate to Settings > Security > External Token Validators.
 1. Click **Add**.
 The New ADAP External Token Validator page displays.

-![The New ADAP External Token Validator Page](Media/externaltokenvalidatorpage.jpg) Figure 6: The New ADAP External Token Validator Page
+![The New ADAP External Token Validator Page](Media/externaltokenvalidatorpage.jpg)

 1. Name the external token validator.
 1. Toggle the Enable switch to On.
 1. Select an OIDC provider from the drop-down menu (if applicable, to assist with populating the Discovery URL syntax).
 Otherwise, skip this step and enter your own Discovery URL.